Hippy17/modular-iot-sensor-node/hardware/power_solar_charger/README.md

 ## Features

 - Charges 3.7V Li-ion/LiPo batteries from a solar panel (4.5–6V)
-- Current-limited charging via external resistor
+- Current-limited charging via an external resistor
 - Visual indicators for charging and charge completion
 - Compact and easy to integrate into larger sensor systems